What We Mean By Heaven

 Just as upekka is the cradle by which the first three Virtues flourish, sovereignty is the scaffolding that allows the other four to build heaven.
 With the combination of sovereignty with the other four Virtues, people can learn to live in a society of love, kindness, collective joy, tranquility and mutual respect - a true heaven on Earth.

-We believe that taken together, the five Heavenly Virtues, if followed by the people of this world, will yield heaven on Earth.
+We believe that taken together, the 5 Virtues, if followed by the people of this world, will yield heaven on Earth.
 In our community, those principles are reflected in many ways, as they ideally encompass all action.
 In the context of our interactions, they yield the following:

 • We treat each other with kindness and respect (metta, karuna and mudita).
 If tension arises, we aim to alleviate it quickly (in a manner resonant with the Virtues), rather than allowing it to fester, and we avoid cutting people off entirely.
 We understand that separation need not be rupture, and relationships take many forms over time.